BenjaminDecker/quantum-cellular-automaton/README.md

 # quantum-cellular-automaton

-## A classical simulation of the quantum game of life
+## A Classical Simulation of the Quantum Game of Life

 ![](plots/plot.svg)